ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros2_simulation.md

 **NOTE**:
 - This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
 - This instruction has been tested on `Ubuntu 18.04` and `ROS Melodic`.
-- Make sure that ROS2 Packages must be installed on your PC before following an instruction. - [Install ROS2 Packages](/docs/en/platform/openmanipulator_pro/ros2_setup/#install-ros2-packages).
+- Make sure that ROS 2 Packages must be installed on your PC before following an instruction. - [Install ROS 2 Packages](/docs/en/platform/openmanipulator_pro/ros2_setup/#install-ros2-packages).
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>